t3r6/pkdocs/docs/guides/multiplayer/od-mp-server-win.md

     !![OD OpenSpy List](../../../img/multiplayer/od-public-server03.jpg "OD OpenSpy List")

 4. Clients should see your server and will be able to join provided they also made modifications regarding OpenSpy on their side.
 However, you will not be able to see your server on the in-game list or you'll see it as a broken server and if you try to join it, you'll get an error that this IP does not respond.
-That's because OpenSpy filters the traffic and a server can only be seen from a different external IP.
+It seems that the game was implemented in a way that a server can only be seen from a different external IP.

     So you need to type in manually in the game to join the server either via the internal IP address `192.168.0.104:4974`or via the external one `50.153.139.143:4974` and add to `Favourites` for your convenience.